Benchmarks

 Test Data Generation

-Synthetic BED files are generated using grit generate:
+Synthetic BED files are generated using bedtools random:

 Data characteristics: